Nail the Interview

 What questions should you be asking?

-You want to be sure that you are able to ask all of the right questions and don’t forget to ask anything that you need to know.
+You want to be sure that you can ask all of the right questions, and don’t forget to ask anything that you need to know.

 Here are several questions that you might want to consider asking during your interview: